-Hoya macrophylla albomarginata is among the most popular hoya macrophylla varieties and it is well-loved because of its variegated leaves and foul-smelling bloom.
+Hoya macrophylla albomarginata of the Apocynaceae family is among the most popular hoya macrophylla varieties and it is well-loved because of its variegated leaves and foul-smelling bloom.

 Continue reading so that you can learn how to care for this beautiful hoya.